Taskmaster The Podcast *Best of Series 18*

 absurd fucking loosely?

-But we tip out their
+But we tip the

-really who are they real winners?
+really who are they real winners.

 They are by about an hour and a bit.

 I think this is the task where you shouted at Baba in the studio as well.
+It really made me laugh.

-Just absolutely, completely just went, Baba, I've got cerebral pause.
+Just absolutely, completely just went, Baba, I've got cerebral pause

-It's so fat that I think
+that I think

-there've been times where where Greg has
+they've been been times where

-rightly so
+rightly so,

 been quite harsh on me and